Toward Closed-loop Molecular Discovery via Language Model, Property Alignment and Strategic Search: Results

 We generated 3,000 candidate molecules for each protein target and benchmarked them against state-of-the-art baseline generators.
 As shown in Table \ref{tab:docking_comparison}, the foundational Trio* model (operating without DPO constraints) achieves the best binding affinity on five targets, outperforming all baselines.
 This superiority demonstrates the effectiveness of coupling a generative fragment-level language model with a guided tree search procedure.
 While previous distribution-learning methods (e.g., \cite{jtvae, hiervae, pavae, mood}) often lack target-oriented generation capability, and rule-constrained algorithms (e.g., GEAM, f-RAG) limit search efficiency, Trio* leverages the MLM's inherent generalization to propose diverse, chemically meaningful fragments.
 Crucially, MCTS utilizes the MLM's generative probabilities to intelligently prioritize exploration paths most likely to improve docking scores, enabling Trio* to converge efficiently toward high-affinity candidates without relying on rigid heuristics.

 Building on the robust search capability of Trio*, the full Trio framework integrates FRAGPT-DPO with MCTS to create a holistic solution for drug-like molecule search.
 Unlike the exploration-focused Trio*, the full Trio model does not optimize solely for binding affinity but navigates a multi-objective landscape to prioritize drug-likeness and synthetic accessibility.
-Consequently, Trio maintains a competitive DS relative to previous state-of-the-art methods while significantly enhancing pharmacological properties.
-To mitigate inflated performance caused by clusters of near-identical molecules, we compared 3,000 molecules per target generated by GEAM, Trio*, and Trio, computing the Morgan-Tanimoto similarity coefficient to discard any pair with a similarity greater than 0.4.
-Because GEAM optimizes within the limited ZINC250K database, nearly half of its molecules were removed.
+Consequently, Trio maintains a competitive Vina score relative to previous state-of-the-art methods while significantly enhancing pharmacological properties.
+To mitigate inflated performance caused by clusters of near-identical molecules, we compared 3,000 molecules per target generated by Trio*, Trio, and GEAM (chosen as the strongest open-source baseline, since newer models like f-rag are not publicly available).
+We then computed the Morgan-Tanimoto similarity coefficient to discard any pair with a similarity greater than 0.4.
+Because GEAM optimizes within the limited ZINC250K database, nearly half of its molecules are removed.
 In contrast, even after removing structurally redundant pairs, both Trio* and Trio retained over 70\% of their generated candidates, highlighting their generative breadth.
-As summarized in Fig.~\ref{fig:mcts}a, while Trio* exhibits the most extreme DS distribution, the full Trio model achieves superior and tightly clustered values for QED and SA driven by preference alignment, offering the optimal balance for practical drug discovery.
+As summarized in Fig.~\ref{fig:mcts}a, while Trio* exhibits the most extreme Vina score distribution, the full Trio model achieves superior and tightly clustered values for QED and SA driven by preference alignment, offering the optimal balance for practical drug discovery.

 To assess how the number of Monte-Carlo simulations and the tree width affect MCTS performance, we analyzed the resulting docking scores across varying simulation counts and tree widths.
 As shown in Fig.~\ref{fig:mcts}b, docking scores generally improve as the simulation count increases.
 By contrast, expanding the tree width enhances exploration but yields no statistically significant gain in docking performance.